 6-steps to Zero Carbon Buildings: Energy Systems Catapult is exploring a 6-step approach to build markets for zero carbon buildings.
 Potential policies to drive restructuring and innovation on a grand scale in everything from building products through to smart controls and home energy apps.

-Skills for Net Zero Homes: Energy Systems Catapult is exploring options to: better understand the skills and training needed to scale-up the low carbon market across the whole energy system; develop the tools and methodologies needed to create new professions such as ‘home energy advisors’ and ‘systems integrators’; and create a consortium to advise training providers and businesses in the supply chain.
+Skills and Training for Net Zero Homes: Energy Systems Catapult is exploring options to: better understand the skills and training needed to scale-up the low carbon market across the whole energy system; develop the tools and methodologies needed to create new professions such as ‘home energy advisors’ and ‘systems integrators’; and create a consortium to advise training providers and businesses in the supply chain.

 How are we supporting innovators to decarbonise heat?